mstksg/inCode/copy/entries/five-point-haskell-1.md

 design that aims to produce code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
-We'll reference real-world case studies with actual examples when we can, and also attempt to dispel thought-leader sound-bites that have become all too popular on Twitter --- "heresies", so to speak.
+We'll reference real-world case studies with actual examples when we can, and also attempt to dispel thought-leader sound bites that have become all too popular on Twitter --- "heresies", so to speak.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html